lesaux/scaleOpsworksLayer/README.md

 -i --instancecount:     scale by this number of instances -m --maxinstancecount:  do not scale over this maximum number of instances in a layer -t --instancetype:      the aws instance type
+-z --subnetids SUBNETIDS  and array of subnet ids. instances will be spun up in the subnet with the least amount of instances
 ```

 Optional Parameters (if not specified will be using your IAM instance profile)